openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-model-optimizer-extensibility/[legacy]-extending-model-optimizer-with-caffe-python-layers.rst

    The code described here has been **deprecated!** Do not use it to avoid working with a legacy solution.
 It will be kept for some time to ensure backwards compatibility, but **you should not use** it in contemporary applications.

    This guide describes a deprecated TensorFlow conversion method.
-The guide on the new and recommended method, using a new frontend, can be found in the  :doc:`Frontend Extensions <openvino_docs_Extensibility_UG_Frontend_Extensions>` article.
+The guide on the new and recommended method, using a new frontend, can be found in the  :doc:`Frontend Extensions <../../../openvino-extensibility/frontend-extensions>` article.

 This article provides instructions on how to support a custom Caffe operation written only in Python.
 For example, the `Faster-R-CNN model <https://dl.dropboxusercontent.com/s/o6ii098bu51d139/faster_rcnn_models.tgz?dl=0>`__ implemented in